suksesnwu/Create-and-Query-a-NoSQL-Table-with-Amazon-DynamoDB/README.md

 ---

 You can replace the image links with your actual screenshot files.
-Let me know if you'd like any further adjustments!